danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 - Slow CI/CD pipelines: builds could run for hours!
 - Legacy Python packaging made maintaining dependencies and CI pipelines quite complicated.
 Making a change to dependencies required editing multiple configuration files carefully.

+These problems were mostly due to technical debt

 {{ aside(position="right", text="I started migrating Dagster's monorepo to `uv` but at the time got [blocked](https://github.com/dagster-io/dagster/pull/23814#issuecomment-2364694200) by  conflicting development dependencies for different test suites, which was not supported by `uv` at that time (but is now).") }}

 This post focuses on a very specific use case --- `uv` Python monorepos.
 Until very recently, Python monorepos were quite hard to set up and maintain, with problems like the ones I mentioned above being quite common.